jupyter-server/enterprise_gateway/docs/source/use-cases.md

 - **As an administrator**, I want to constrain applications to specific port ranges so I can more easily identify issues and manage network configurations that adhere to my corporate policy.

+- **As an administrator**, I want to constrain the number of active kernels that each of my users can have at any given time.